Friday, June 20, 2014

 I have been aware in my life that the enemy wants me to name myself either too highly as though I were some kind of awesome specimen, or too lowly because of my past failures.

-The first is illustrated by Oprah’s self-exalting sayings found on the Starbucks’ cup sleeves.
+The first is illustrated by Oprah’s self-exalting sayings found on Starbucks’ cup sleeves.

 I’m pretty sure we have met